me-pic/picard_feps_2023/README.md

 # Code for Picard et al., Facial expression is a distinctive behavioural marker of pain processing in the brain

-## Notes
+---
+**NOTE**

-The scripts were developed to analyze already preprocessed trial-by-trial fMRI contrast images (hdr/img files).
+The scripts were developed to analyze already preprocessed trial-by-trial fMRI activation maps (hdr/img files).
 The data used in this study come from Kunz et al. (2012) study.
 The data were not in BIDS format, thus the scripts might not directly work on BIDS organized data.
 Each script can be run separately (see the documentation below), but a main script ([main.py](https://github.com/me-pic/picard_feps_2022/blob/main/scripts/main.py)) is provided to run the complete analysis pipeline.